iamlos/forEach/README.md

 There are so many libraries that do this sort of thing – this is just my preferred syntax.
 If pass an error to next, everything stops and the final callback is invoked with whatever error you passed.

+I like it because it's easy to switch between series and parallel.
+It also supports iteration of lists and objects.

 **Series**

 ```javascript